 The Bitcoin Cash Hard Fork

 Bitcoin Cash is a hard fork of Bitcoin that occurred on August 1, 2017.
 It was designed to overcome the problems that Bitcoin was experiencing with delayed transactions and lag.
-To do this, it uses 8 MB blocks instead of the 1MB blocks of original Bitcoin making it easier to scale as more people interact with the service.
+To do this, it uses 8-megabyte blocks instead of the 1-megabyte blocks used by the original Bitcoin, making it easier to scale as more people interact with the service.

 The larger blocks can hold more data and speed up the process of buying and selling as more people come onto the system.

 The Bitcoin Gold Hard Fork

 Bitcoin Gold is a different hard fork that occurred in October 2017 with the goal of making Bitcoin mining a more equitable process that only requires basic equipment for mining.
 It’s mined on standard graphics processing units instead of specific hardware developed exclusively for the mining of Bitcoin (referred to as ASICs—Application Specific Integrated Circuits), which are more expensive and limited to a few big players.

 The idea here was to increase the independence and decentralization inherent to the original Bitcoin concept.

 In addition to these two main hard forks, there has been a flurry of other hard forks and experimentation within the Bitcoin system.
 Here are a few of the other hard forks and when they started.